What Is a Charge Nurse?

 Additionally, it will make you a better bedside nurse.
 It will give you insight into all of the decisions and nuances that go into making patient care assignments, difficulty in triaging and balancing admits and discharges, considerations with staffing skill-mix and patient acuity, and thus afford you an overall newfound appreciation for your fellow charge nurses.

 Like being a manager, we shouldn’t necessarily think about becoming a charge nurse as simply as being a logical next step in a career ladder.
 Just as management isn’t for everyone, being a charge nurse isn’t either.
 Some people are meant to be individual or independent contributors (ICs) and are exceptionally good at what they do.

 In clinical terms, being an incredibly skilled and experienced bedside nurse doesn’t necessarily mean you should or can become a charge nurse.
 This is what most units or systems fail to recognize - and it’s not unique to nursing or health care.

 While pay shouldn’t be your primary (or even secondary) reason for seeking out a charge nurse role, it is still a factor.
 As is typical, with more responsibility comes greater pay.
-In 2019, the national average charge nurse salary was $87,280.
-Compare that with the average nurses’ salary of $75,510.
+In 2019, the national average charge nurse salary was $87,280 per year.
+Compare that with the average nurses’ salary of $75,510 annually.

 The Responsibilities of a Charge Nurse